 Soaking in a warm Hinoki tub is a full sensory experience with the smooth wood texture, the steaming hinoki fragrance and the warm temperature.

-Hinoki wood is so structurally stable that structures that are built with it can last up to 1000 years.
+Hinoki wood is so structurally stable that structures that are built with it can last 1,000 years.
 This makes it an outstanding practical material that can be used for many different every day purposes.

 Hinoki Sake Cup